mrlifelesss/SecureDocsRAG/README.md

 **Key Features:**

+*   **Conversational Query Rewriting:** Improves answer quality by  rewriting questions into form more optimal for sementic RAG.
-*   **Conversational Query Rewriting:** Understands follow-up questions (e.g., "elaborate on number 2") by rewriting them into standalone queries using chat history.
+*   **Follow-Up Question Understanding:** Understands follow-up questions (e.g., "elaborate on number 2") by rewriting them into standalone queries using chat history.
-*   **Document Ingestion:** Preprocesses and chunks local files (PDF, HTML, MD, TXT).
+*   **Document Ingestion:** Preprocesses and chunks local files (PDF) via semantic chunking.
 *   **Hybrid Retrieval:** Uses dense vector search (Chroma) and optional keyword search (BM25) to find candidate documents.
 *   **LLM Reranking:** A Gemini-powered node evaluates and selects the most relevant passages before generation.
 *   **Grounded Generation with In-line Citations:** Gemini generates answers strictly from the provided context and cites sources directly in the text (e.g., `...using MFA [1][3].`).